LiMinggang/madedit-mod/README.txt

 New: Remember last editing and reset of MadMacro dialog
 New: Go language syntax support
 New: First line syntax detect for TCL
+New: Don't pop up 2 dialogs while reload an changed file
 Fix: Crash on purging items of FindInFiles Dialog
 Fix: The first macro command recorded without prefix "medit."
 Fix: Convert macros from saved macro file to UTF8 before running